Wyind/TitanNet/README.md

 python3 titannet.py

 **For Windows:**
-Run the following command, or open the .exe (or the .py file, if you want) file in the folder. py titannet.py
+Run the following command, or open the .exe in the releases tab (or the .py file, if you want) file in the folder. py titannet.py